Mellanox Technologies (MLNX) Q2 2017 Results - Earnings Call Transcript

 We can take our next question from Alex Kurtz with KeyBanc.
 Please go ahead.

-Alex Kurtz
+Alex Kurtz - KeyBanc Capital Markets, Inc.

 Yeah, just a follow-on to that question around machine learning in AI, AL. You look back at the historical strong growth rates of InfiniBand, is there any reason, given these big changes in the market around NIVIDIA and AI and your integration with these technologies that you couldn't see kind of those kinds of 20%-plus growth rates for InfiniBand again?
 Not putting a timeframe on it but over the next 24 to 36 months.